-The employer contribution is usually determined by an actuarial valuation, it could be zero when actuarial asset is greater than the actuarial liability and the amortization of the surplus is greater than the annual cost of the Plan.
-In fiscal year 2017, the employer contribution remained at zero because of the actuarially determined employer contribution for fiscal year 2017 that was set at \$0.
-Net investment income increased substantially due to higher returns from investments compared with fiscal year 2016.
+The employer contribution is determined by an actuarial valuation, it could be zero when the actuarial value of assets is greater than the accrued liabilities and the amortization of the surplus is greater than the annual cost of the Plan.
+In fiscal year 2018, the employer contribution remained at zero because of the actuarially determined employer contribution for fiscal year 2018 that was set at \$0.
+Employee contributions reduced due to lump sum repurchase of service in fiscal year 2017 while investments produced a positive return, also lower than fiscal year 2017.